 Overall, as noted in the TR, it can be concluded that the toxicity rating of AITC ranges from toxic to practically non-toxic to the few non-target taxa evaluated in the TR (2018 TR lines 669-670).
+The TR (lines 603-608) notes that AITC is a broad-spectrum antimicrobial compound that effectively kills both plant pathogens and beneficial soil microorganisms.
+Additionally, it is known that certain species of soil fungi enhance the bioavailability of organic soil nutrients and mediate the uptake of these nutrients by their mycorrhiza host plants.
+AITC drift would therefore be problematic for both the beneficial soil fungi and associated plants.
 The risk of toxicity associated with mammalian exposure to AITC is variable depending on the source and concentration of AITC used in toxicity testing.
 According to US EPA, oil of mustard containing AITC at a concentration of 4.43% is practically non-toxic via the acute oral and inhalation routes of exposure.
 In addition, oil of mustard is not an acute dermal irritant or sensitizing agent.